The Filming Timeline

 "After her death, it was clear they could not ride the Heather train to success for two reasons...It didn't work and she had passed away but would if they played up"The Final Chapter" [aspect] and changed a few things to bring an end to the saga.
 This would have been a clever marketing strategy to sell the film to the public."

-15. In early March, Doug and John are told that the re-shoot will soon commence.
-They manage to tweak the "articulated Kane puppet head" they'd created for yet another version of Kane's demise.
+15. In early March, Doug and John are told that the full re-shoot will soon commence.
+They manage to tweak the "articulated Kane puppet head" they'd created for a yet a third version of Kane's demise.
 This time, Nancy Allen will slice his head off with the shovel, and it will decompose on the floor.
 They also create two "decomposed" bodies for Bruce and Donna to replace the "frozen" bodies of the family.
 They get everything ready in 12 days.
 Gary re-writes, again, the script they had been planning to use for the ending of the movie.
 On March 7th, a Writer's Guild of America (WGA) strike begins.
 The strike would last for months (interestingly, I discovered that the re-shoot script pages on file at the Margaret Herrick Library in Beverly Hills all have a date of "REVISED 3/14/88" stamped on them, AFTER the beginning of the WGA strike).

 16. In the emotional and logistical turmoil after Heather's death, not many people are still around for the film.
 Apparently, the studio execs decide to leave Kipley Wentz's character "Scott" out of the new ending, perhaps because they think it will confuse the audience to see him again, thus making the Scott who comes out of the pool (originally intended to be the "evil Scott") the "real" one instead.
 The sequence where Tangina shows up to lead Kane into the Light is added, along with the scene of Bruce walking out of the mirror with Carol Anne and Donna.